PEPT-Data-Analysis-Group/Simulation/README.md

 outer).
 The outer cylinder remains stationary, whilst the inner cylinder rotates at `rpm` revolutions per minute, inducing a flow in the fluid.

-The number of vectors shown within the velocity vector field can be altered as
+The number of vectors shown within the velocity vector field can be altered using the following parameters:
-follows:
 - `radial_points` adjusts the number of points in the radial $r$ direction.
 - `angular_points` adjusts the number of points in the angular $θ$ direction.
 - `vertical_points` adjusts the number of points in the vertical $z$ direction.